Adulthood Dyscalculia

-Dyscalculia is a learning disability that specifically affects the ability to acquire arithmetic skills.
+Dyscalculia is a specific learning disability is defined as specific and persistent difficulty in understanding numbers, which can lead to a range of difficulties with mathematics.
 This includes problems learning number facts and procedures, and difficulties understanding simple number concepts.
-It is a specific learning disorder and affects 3-7% of the general population (Butterworth, 2019; Haberstroh & Schulte-Korne, 2019; Kucian & Aster, 2015; Wilson et al., 2015).
+It is a specific learning disorder and affects 3-7% of the general population.

-Surprisingly, dyscalculia and dyslexia often coexist, with 30-70% of individuals experiencing both conditions simultaneously (Willcutt et al., 2013; Wilson et al., 2015).
-Although dyslexia and dyscalculia are distinct disorders, they share commonalities such as weaknesses in working memory, impaired processing speed, and difficulties in verbal comprehension (Willcutt et al., 2013).
+Surprisingly, dyscalculia and dyslexia often coexist, with 30-70% of individuals experiencing both conditions simultaneously.
+Although dyslexia and dyscalculia are distinct disorders, they share commonalities such as weaknesses in working memory, impaired processing speed, and difficulties in verbal comprehension

 Dyscalculia is not very well known, including among parents and teachers who might be the first to notice an issue.
 Often, it is assumed that if a person has dyslexia then that is what is causing their math difficulties.